Win the War on Talent

 What is an employer brand?
+How can you use it to win the war on talent?
 An employer’s brand is the way you share your entire employee experience internally and externally.
 This includes your reputation as a whole and relates to your employment value proposition (EVP).
 If you want to learn more about EVP, check out Lisa Leath’s article “Effort is Attractive: Get the Talent”.

 What is the purpose of employer branding?
 Recruitment and retention.
 Employer branding allows potential employees to get a close-up view of your company.